thanhlamctk33/QATest/README.md

 This repository contains sample test files that help you learn how to use TestCafe.

-Here you will find examples that demonstrate:
+Here you will find some examples that demonstrate:

     - Register to the webpage with account